yuxuanzhuang/batter/docs/getting_started.rst

 Follow the Tutorial
 ===================

-The best way to see BATTER in action is to follow the tutorial contained in ``docs/tutorials/`` (or the rendered documentation site).
+The best way to see BATTER in action is to follow :doc:`tutorial`.
 It walks through setting up an environment, preparing input files, and running a full ABFE example.
 Completing the tutorial ensures all required dependencies are installed and introduces the core workflow.